 - This is a lab activity in which students use brine shrimp as a substitute for krill to investigate how changes in environmental conditions (light, water temperature, water movement/currents, and magnetism) affect brine shrimp behavior.

-- Gravity and magnetism are lumped together, perhaps implying that they are either synonymous or have the same effect on shrimp/krill behavior.
+- Gravity and magnetism are lumped together, perhaps implying that they have the same effect on shrimp/krill behavior.